qphensurf/STMpw/README.md

 ## Approximations

-* The program imposes that the wavefunctions exponentially decay into vacuum.
-So starting by a plane **z_s** located above the system of interest the wavefunctions from the DFT calculation are matched to an exponential function decaying into vacuum.
+* (*TH & Bardeen*) The program imposes that the wavefunctions exponentially decay into vacuum beyond a certain distance **z_s** into vacuum.
+So starting by a plane parallel to the surface at a distance **z_s** located above the system of interest each fo the planewave components of the wavefunctions from the DFT calculation are matched to an exponential function decaying into vacuum.
+If the surface potential is already zero at **z_s** this procedure is exact.

-* Temperature is zero.
+* (*TH & Bardeen*) Temperature is zero.
 The bias voltage effect will be much larger.

-* The energy-conservation delta's are replaced by Gaussians with a hardwired *sigma* of 0.25 eV.
+* (*Bardeen*) The energy-conservation delta's are replaced by Gaussians with a hardwired *sigma* of 0.25 eV.

 * (*Bardeen*) The wavefunctions of the tip are also matched to exponential functions from a plane **z_t**.

-* (*Bardeen*) In order to make it very fast the main approximation is to calculate a tip in the same cell as the object under study.
+* (*Bardeen*) In order to make it very fast, the main approximation is to calculate a tip in the same cell as the object under study.

 * (*Bardeen*) The program assumes the same workfunction for tip and sample.
 This approximation is not necessary, but makes life easier and our experience is that, in first approximation, it's more than fine.